Toyota Tacoma with 20×12-inch Hostile H118 Demon Wheel

 Fitment Breakdown: Hostile H118 Demon on the Toyota Tacoma

-That six-inch lift is non-negotiable here.
-Without that extra height, those 35-inch tires would shred the plastic fender liners instantly.
-You need that vertical clearance to allow the suspension to cycle without hitting the firewall.
+That 6-inch suspension lift is the only thing making this setup possible.
+Without that extra height, those 35-inch tires would shred your plastic fender liners in the first turn.
+You need every bit of that clearance to keep the ride usable.

 What We Recommend for Toyota Tacoma Owners